rokopt/spec/src/vision-paper.md

 # Acknowledgments

-Thanks to Yuanfang Ding for discussion and reviews of this paper, without which it wouldn't be what it is.
+Thanks to Yuanfang Ding for discussions and reviews of this paper, without which it wouldn't be what it is.
 All remaining conceptual incongruities and spelling mistakes are my own.

 \pagebreak